abarisain/dmix/README.md

  - [x] ~~Select default library tab to show (for people who mainly use filesystem view)~~ (done in 1.03)
  - [ ] Add better streams support
  - [ ] Add lyrics & artist/album info
- - [ ] Make MPDroid configurable for multiple servers (Better implementation than the hackish wlan based one)
+ - [ ] Make Mupeace configurable for multiple servers (Better implementation than the hackish wlan based one)
  - [ ] Add bonjour support
  - [ ] Streams XML Import/Export
  - [ ] Rework AlbumArtist (also, see LouBas's request on the blog)